 - Transcript evidence.
 A student who has completed recognized post secondary courses in a foreign language within four years prior to making application for admission to their program may, by submission of transcript evidence, be deemed by the Admissions Committee of the Graduate Studies Council to have demonstrated skill in that language.

 - Language examination.
 A student may demonstrate skill in a language by taking an examination administered by TST.
 Examinations usually take place in September and January.
 Arrangements for special examinations in languages other than Hebrew, Greek, Latin, French and German can be made with the Graduate Centre for Theological Studies.

 - Coursework (to meet language requirements during the program).
 A student may demonstrate skill in a language by the satisfactory completion of a language course at TST, the University of Toronto or another recognized post secondary institution.
 TST offers non-credit courses in theological French and German.

 - Other evidence (to meet language requirements during the program).
 In the case of a modern language, the college Advanced Degree Director may write a letter attesting to the student's native ability or fluency.
-The Exemption from Language Requirements form is to be used.

 A baccalaureate degree, normally in Arts, from a recognized college or university (or the applicant must provide evidence of having completed equivalent studies under a different educational system) with at least a high second-class standing (i.e., B+).